masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 ![network page](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/network%20stats%20page.PNG)

 This concludes the Masari wallet activity.
 Enjoy having Masari readily available via the web!
+If you have any questions, hop on any Masari community and ask for help.